-Professor Freya Baetens is a Special Counsel at Fietta LLP focusing on state-state disputes as well as investor-State arbitration.
-Previously as an independent practitioner and Member of the Brussels Bar, she represented and advised international and regional organisations (including EU Commission and Parliament; multilateral development banks), state and local governments, and private clients (corporations, NGOs and individuals) in negotiations and before domestic, EU and international courts and tribunals.
+Professor Freya Baetens is an EU-qualified barrister (Member of the Brussels Bar) and Special Counsel at Fietta LLP.
+Her practice focuses on contentious and advisory elements of public international law (PIL), including inter-state litigation as well as investor-State arbitration.
+She has represented and advised international and regional organisations (including EU Commission and Parliament; multilateral development banks), state and local governments, and private clients (corporations, NGOs and individuals) in negotiations and before domestic, EU and international courts and tribunals.

 She is also a Full Professor of Public International Law, Research Director of the Oxford Human Rights Hub and GIC+ Project Director at the University of Oxford and holds the Chair in EU External Economic Law within the Europa Institute at the University of Leiden.